pablouser1/TikScraperPHP/README.md

 A Wrapper for the TikTok API made with PHP

 ## How to Use
-### Standard mode (Recommended)
-This mode requires signing, you can sign your requests using a [remote server](https://github.com/carcabot/tiktok-signature) or having a chromedriver running locally
 ```php
 $api = new \TikScraper\Api([
     'user_agent' => 'YOUR_CUSTOM_USER_AGENT_HERE',